whipowill/wow-addon-noshift/README.md

 ## History

 This addon began as a fork of [DruidMacroHelper](https://github.com/ForsakenNGS/DruidMacroHelper) and became my own complete overhaul.
 My version does far less and does it far better inasmuch as I have removed all the laggy logic operations.
 DMH was totally unviable on WOTLK v3.3.5.

+## Credits

+- Special thanks to [LoseControl](https://wotlkaddons.com/addon/losecontrol) for the list of shiftable debuffs.